ELK RIVER TO MINNEAPOLIS

 Hokan is from Bayport.
 He’s made his home now in Saint Paul.
 We asked about the rhythms and routines of life as a deckhand, pilot, and in his bank job today… he explained it by referencing a painting.

 He wanted to walk a bit.
 Referencing his neuropathy, he said he might tip over.
 Said he was better walking than standing, so we walked.
 We walked across grass, not on the trail.
 Downhill then uphill.

 He wore a hat, jeans, long sleeve shirt—work clothes.
 He was taking time from work to speak with us.
 He wore wool socks and hiking shoes, and he kept removing his hat to brush his hair aside.
 It was a windy day.

 He talked of the geomorphology of the river, the shape of it.
 We talked for some time, and in some detail.
-There’s much more to say here, and check out the relay blog for the full story of Hokan.
-The story of Hokan continues tomorrow….
+There’s much more to say here, and the story of Hokan continues tomorrow….
 In Saint Paul, on the river.

 Later that night we convened at the Mill City Museum right in the Mill Ruins for a storytelling event.
 It was a small crowd, but people were responsive.
 The highlight was a reunion with my old college classmate Beth Amer, now Baden, who had heard the MPR feature on the project and realized after twenty years of not being in touch, that it was me they were talking about!
 What a joyous surprise!
 The river brings so many things.